mithun321/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8.png)

-To find the 5-minute interval, which on average contains the maximum number of steps, we have sorted the above data in decreasing order of average steps.
-After that it is easy to check the interval with maximum average number of steps.
+To find the 5-minute interval, which on average contains the maximum number of steps, I have sorted the above data in decreasing order of average steps.
+After that it is easy to find the interval with maximum average number of steps.

 ```r